 · Hillside LL -48 (with chairs in rows)

 This month’s plate collection will be split evenly between UUCCH and No More Secrets.
 All cash, and checks, and online/text giving, unless indicated for some other purpose (e.g. Stewardship) will be divided.

 No More Secrets MBS Inc.'s mission is to eradicate period poverty and period stigma nationally through a menstrual and social justice framework.
 In 2021 alone NMS independently distributed over 6 million Menstrual products throughout the nation to end period poverty and educated over 250,000 individuals to decrease period stigma in vulnerable populations. https://www.nomoresecretsmbs.org/

 Monthly Recognition for Volunteer Service

-For July 2022, the Board of Trustees recognizes Greg N.
+For December 2022, the Board of Trustees recognizes the Arts and Aesthetics Committee

 Labyrinth Walks are Back!
 Join us!

 |UUCCH Labyrinth Committee is hosting a series of labyrinth walks.|